Ukraine Halts Output of Neon Gas, Chip Production at Risk

 Two Ukrainian companies — Ingas and Cryoin — have halted shipments of high-purity neon gas used in semiconductor manufacturing due to the ongoing Russian invasion.
 The two companies account for a sizeable portion of global high-purity and ultra-high-purity neon supply.
 For now, chipmakers say they have enough high-purity neon, but the situation is dynamic.
 However, neon is just one of the problems facing the electronics industry.

-According to estimates, these two suppliers of gases controlled roughly 50% of the global high-purity neon supply to the semiconductor industry in 2021.
+According to estimates, these two suppliers of gases control roughly 50% of the global high-purity neon supply to the semiconductor industry in 2022.
 With Cryoin and Ingas sidelined, the price of semiconductor-grade neon will inevitably increase as their rivals will need to increase output to meet growing demand.

 Two Leading Producers of High-Purity Neon Stop Production